Promoting a Safe and Happy Dog Community in the Town of Chevy Chase

 Help lost or loose dogs in the Town of Chevy Chase

 TownDOGs is a directory of dogs living in the Town of Chevy Chase.
 It is a multipurpose tool for all Town residents.
 Dogs can go missing when least expected.
 The directory can be used to identify dogs to help reunite them with their families quickly, and to connect Town of Chevy Chase dogs for socialization and exercise.

 Looking for playdates for your dog?
 Scroll to the TownDOGs directory and click on a dog’s photo to view its profile.
 Profiles will indicate if there’s a desire to meet other dogs in town.
 Use the profile’s street address to find the family email address in the Town of Chevy Chase Resident Directory.
-You can log in to the online version of the Resident Directory from the Town of Chevy Chase website.
+You can log in to the Resident Directory from the Town of Chevy Chase website.
 In the interest of privacy, parent names and contact information are not included in the TownDOGs directory.

 We hope to rapidly grow this directory as more residents choose to enter their dog profiles on this site.
 Profile details about your dog and its unique personality are optional, though dog sitters and walkers--anyone caring for your dog can find this information helpful.
 To add your dog to the TownDOGs directory, scroll past the directory and use the form.

 An estimated 600 dogs live in the Town of Chevy Chase.
 One of them is Lewis, a Boston Terrier and my companion.
 I'm Bren Lizzio, your site administrator and a local real estate agent.
 Please add your dog's profile so that we can all share in protecting our precious family pets.